Olive Oil: Tree to Table in Tuscany

 |

-Thursday Arrive Pisa airport or train station One pick-up only no later than 12.00 Transfer to accommodation at Fattoria Rozzalupi, Cerreto Guidi (45 mins) Lunch at Rozzalupi Session 1: Introduction to the course
+Thursday Arrive Pisa airport or train station One pick-up only no later than 14.00 Transfer to accommodation at Fattoria Rozzalupi, Cerreto Guidi (45 mins) Session 1: Introduction to the course

 Course Leader